garenthoms/garenthoms.github.io/README.md

 - **Flexible Engagement:** Services are provided on a rolling month-to-month basis to ensure ongoing value.
 Partnership may be adjusted or concluded at any time with 7 days written notice.

-- **Service Package:** I offer three levels of service to ensure your store-specific deals reach your customers and drive foot traffic directly to your registers.
+- **Service Package:** I offer two levels of service to ensure your store-specific deals reach your customers and drive foot traffic directly to your registers.

   - **Single-Store Marketing Director (J$60,000/mo):** I ensure your deals reach your store best customers before anyone else, driving them back to your registers faster.